What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Other 38%

-I find it difficult / do not want to answer 6%
+I find it difficult / don’t want to answer 6%

 Some comments from respondents: